haberdashPI/vscode-master-key/notes.md

 BUG: validate `prefixes` to be actual key sequences
 NOTE: maybe swap z/' for better ergonomics

+BUG: right when switching modes, we see insert but the editor responds as if it is in normal mode

 + p - paste after (⇧ before)

 + / and ? - search